Your Nervous System is Stuck In Survival Mode?

 “If I just get through this, I’ll be okay.”

-Because no matter how many times you push through, the fear is still there… and the effort is starting to wear you down.
+Because no matter how many times you soldier on, the fear is still there… and the effort is probably wearing you down.
 Not just physically, emotionally too.

 It’s like living with an invisible pressure that no one else can see.

 You might feel: